• Skip to primary navigation

 Instructions

-5. Make the matzo balls: In a medium bowl whisk the eggs and oil until combined.
-Add the seltzer, salt and pepper.
-Whisk gently to combine.
+1. In a medium bowl whisk the eggs and oil until fully combined.
+Add the seltzer, salt and pepper and whisk gently to combine.
 Slowly sprinkle in the matzo meal while whisking with a fork, until it's fully incorporated.
-Cover the bowl with plastic wrap and chill in the fridge for 45 minutes to an hour.

-6. Bring a large pot of salted water to a boil.
-Set a bowl of ice water on the counter near the stove.
-Dip your hands in the ice water.
+4. To form the matzo balls, dip your hands in the ice water (cold wet hands are less sticky).
 Scoop a heaping teaspoon of matzo ball dough into the palm of your hand and roll lightly with wet hands.
 It should be about the size of a ping pong ball.
 (It will get much bigger when it's cooked) Drop the ball into the boiling water.
 Repeat with the rest of the dough.
 You should have about 15-18 balls.
-Lower the heat to a simmer.
-Cover and cook the matzo balls for 45 minutes.
-Remove from heat.
-They can sit in the water as it cools.

-• Prep Time: 1 hour 30 mins
+• Prep Time: 1 hour 30 minutes

 • Cook Time: 2 hours